 A header is an area that appears at the top of a page.
 A footer appears at the bottom of the page.
 Information, such as page numbers inserted into a header or footer, displays on every page of the document with that page style.

-To insert a header, click Insert > Header > Default (or the page style, if not Default) as shown in Figure 77.
+To insert a header, choose Insert > Header > Default (or the page style, if not Default).